Don Shirley was a piano prodigy and his passion was for classical music. But because of his race, 1950s America wanted him to stick to pop music.

 The Early Life Of Don Shirley

 Don Shirley was one of the greatest pianists in the world.
 He was an absolute prodigy.
 Born on Jan.
-29, 1927 in Penascola, Florida, he picked up the piano when he was just two-years-old and studied full-time at the Leningrad Conservatory of Music in Washington, D.C. at the age of nine.
+29, 1927 in Penascola, Florida, he picked up the piano when he was just two years old and studied full-time at the Leningrad Conservatory of Music in the Soviet Union at the age of nine.
 By 18, he’d made his concert debut, and by 19, he’d performed his first original composition with the London Philharmonic Orchestra.

 He was incredible; recognized as one of the best of his time.
 Famed composer Igor Stravinsky himself praised Don Shirley, saying: “His virtuosity is worthy of Gods.”